EnsembleKalmanProcesses

 EnsembleKalmanProcesses.jl (EKP) is a library of derivative-free Bayesian optimization techniques based on ensemble Kalman Filters, a well known family of approximate filters used for data assimilation.
 The tools in this library enable fitting parameters found in expensive black-box computer codes without the need for adjoints or derivatives.
 This property makes them particularly useful when calibrating non-deterministic models, or when the training data are noisy.

-Currently, the following methods are implemented in the library:
+Currently, the following processes are implemented in the library.
+More details given on respective pages:

 ModulePurpose